lefkovitzj/PyPdfApp/README.md

 - [x] Add watermark feature.
 (Completed v1.4)
 - [x] Add digital signature creation and verification systsm.
 - [ ] Create `configure.py file` with a simple application for modifying data values in `settings.json`.
+- [ ] Manipulate links within a PDF.
+- [ ] Create a "Redact" feature.

 See the [open issues](https://github.com/lefkovitzj/PyPdfApp/issues) for a full list of proposed features (and known issues).